etnami/kospi-esg-signal/README.md

 **RQ2: does Social ESG rank relate to share price?**

-No. OLS regression of December 2022 share price on `OverallRank` (N = 46): β = 0.706, R² = 0.017, p = .395; not statistically significant, and the relationship isn't even monotonic when firms are grouped into ESG quartiles (the 2nd-best quartile shows the highest 2021 share-price growth, not the best quartile).
+No. OLS regression of December 2022 share price on `OverallRank` (N = 46): β = 0.706 (95% CI [−0.95, 2.36]), R² = 0.017, p = .395: not statistically significant. `OverallRank` runs from 1 (best) to 74 (worst), so the slightly positive slope means share price rose marginally as ESG performance worsened, but it is far too weak and imprecise to support any direction.
+In a post hoc grouping into ESG quartiles the pattern is not monotonic (the 2nd-best quartile shows the highest 2021 share-price growth, not the best quartile), which a linear model cannot detect.

 ![Social ESG rank vs share price, OLS regression fit](figures/rq2_esg_vs_shareprice.png)